TBradfordSprague/RepData_PeerAssessment1/PA1_template.md

 percentMissingValues <- round(100 * sum(is.na(activityDF$steps))/nrow(activityDF), digits = 2)
 ```

-There are `numMissingValues` missing values in the **steps** variable, representing `percentMissingValues` percent of all records.
+There are 2304 missing values in the **steps** variable, representing 13.11 percent of all records.

 ### Replace Missing Values by the Interval Mean
 Our method for imputing missing values is to determine the mean number of steps for each time interval, then replace each NA by the corresponding mean for its interval.
 Recall that the data *without* missing values has been extracted and saved in the data frame **trimmedDF**.
-Thus to fulfill the requirement of creating a new data structure with the missing values filled in is fulfilled by filling in the missing values in the data frame **activityDF**.
-In fact, that single data frame contains all information in the pair, because for each record, whether the value in **steps** for is measured or imputed is recorded in the variable **StepsAreImputed**.
+Thus the requirement to create a new data structure with the missing values filled-in is fulfilled by filling in the missing values in the data frame **activityDF**.
+In fact, that single data frame contains all information in the pair.
+Whether the value in **steps** is measured or imputed is recorded in the variable **StepsAreImputed**.

-Our method to insert the missing values is to add a new column to the data frame that contains the average for the time interval represented by each row.
+We add a new column to the data frame that contains the average for the time interval represented by each row.
 That insertion is accomplished with the **dplyr::merge** function.
 It is then a simple matter to copy this column over any NA values in the **steps** variable.

 ```r
 activityDF <- merge(activityDF, IntervalMean, by="interval")
 activityDF$steps <- ifelse(is.na(activityDF$steps), activityDF$MeanStepsByInt, activityDF$steps)
 ```

+### Histogram of Total Number of Steps per Day
+Please see the plots at the end of the next subsection.

+### Mean and Median Total Number of Steps per Day
+Please read the narrative in subsection, "Effect of Including Imputed Values ..."
+These values are
+reported there, in context.

 ### Compare Steps per Day With and Without Imputed Values
 For convenience o{f comparison, we repeat the histogram of steps per day ignoring missing values, then follow immediately with the histogram obtained by including imputed values.